 It checks them against:

-Reused Password: All the accounts that are using again and again.
+Reused Password: All the accounts that are used again and again.
 If someone gets your reused password, they can use it to sign in to your other accounts, as well.
 Thus, create unique passwords.

 Accounts using a weak password: Weak passwords are easy for other people or computers to guess.
 Make sure you are using strong passwords.